 A tour is an easy way to let someone else handle all the planning, and they are usually very cost effective as well.
 We also like that someone else does the driving, and most tours feature knowledgeable guides who can share with you everything you need to know about the locations you’re seeing, and which Outlander scenes specifically were filmed there.

-Here are some tours we suggest from different departure points in Scotland.
-These include both single and multi-day tours, as well as some shorter walking tours of specific locations.
+Here are some tours we suggest from different departure points in Scotland, covering both single days out and longer multi-day trips.

-- This 1 day private tour from Glasgow offers multiple departure options, and visits Preston Mill, Linlithgow Palace, Dounce Castle, Blackness Castle, Culross and Falkland
+- This 1 day private tour from Glasgow offers multiple departure options, and visits Preston Mill, Linlithgow Palace, Doune Castle, Blackness Castle, Culross and Falkland.

 - This 1 day tour from Glasgow includes Culross, Doune Castle, Falkland, Linlithgow Palace, Blackness Castle and Midhope Castle.

-- This private 1 day tour from Inverness visit a number of locations that are related to Outlander, including Castle Leod, Culloden Battlefield, and Clava Cairns
+- This private 1 day tour from Inverness visits a number of locations related to Outlander, including Castle Leod, Culloden Battlefield and Clava Cairns.

-- This 2 day tour from Edinburgh includes Blackness Castle, Doune Castle, Midhop Castle, the Clava Cairns, Culloden Battlefield and Highland Folk Museum
+- This 2 day tour from Edinburgh includes Blackness Castle, Doune Castle, Midhope Castle, the Clava Cairns, Culloden Battlefield and the Highland Folk Museum.

 Tips for Visiting Scotland for Outlander